AvantPrime/Multithreaded-Testing/README.md

-# Multithreaded-Testing
+# Multithreaded Testing
-Testing multithreaded applications using signalling.
+A very easy way of testing multithreaded applications using signalling.